jamebluntcc/flask_auth_system/README.md

 # flask auth system

-this flask project inspired by [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask) as a template for web application, which aims at develop flask project faster.
+this flask project inspired by [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask) as a template for web application, which aims at develop flask project faster. see [demo](http://120.76.160.204:2323/main/)

 # feature
  - Bootstrap 3 and Font Awesome 4 with starter templates